Efficient Model-Based Deep Learning via Network Pruning and Fine-Tuning: Numerical Results

 \subsection{Compressed Sensing MRI}

 The measurement model of CS-MRI consists of a set of complex measurement operators depending on a set of receiver coils $\{\Sbm_i\}$.
 For each coil, we have $\Abm_i=\Pbm\Fbm\Sbm_i$, where $\Fbm$ is the Fourier transform, $\Pbm$ denotes the diagonal sampling matrix, and $\Sbm_i$ is the diagonal matrix of sensitivity maps.
-We used T2-weighted MR brain acquisitions of 165 subjects obtained from validation set of the fastMRI dataset~\cite{Knoll2020} as the fully sampled measurement for simulating measurements.
+We used T2-weighted MR brain acquisitions of 165 subjects obtained from the validation set of the fastMRI dataset~\cite{Knoll2020} as the fully sampled measurement for simulating measurements.
 We obtained reference coil sensitivity maps from the fully sampled measurements using ESPIRiT~\cite{Uecker.etal2014}.
 These 165 subjects were split into 145, 10, and 10 for training, validation, and testing, respectively.
 We followed ~\cite{Knoll2020} to retrospectively undersample the fully sampled data using 1D Cartesian equispaced sampling masks with 10\% auto-calibration signal (ACS) lines.
-We conducted our experiments for sampling rate of $16.7\%$ and $12.5\%$.
+We conducted our experiments for the sampling rate of $16.7\%$ and $12.5\%$.

-We tested SPADE on DEQ and two DU models: VarNet~\cite{Hammernik.etal2018}, and E2E-VarNet~\cite{Sriram.etal2020}.
+We tested our proposed pipeline on DEQ and two DU models: VarNet~\cite{Hammernik.etal2018}, and E2E-VarNet~\cite{Sriram.etal2020}.
 We implemented DEQ with forward iteration as in \eqref{equ:pnp} and EDSR~\cite{Lim.etal2017} as the CNN architecture.
 We ran the forward-pass of DEQ with a maximum number of iterations of 100 and the stopping criterion of the relative norm difference between iterations being less than $10^{-4}$.
-The implementation of VarNet and E2E-VarNet were from their official repository\footnote{\url{https://github.com/facebookresearch/fastMRI}}.
+The implementations of VarNet and E2E-VarNet were from their official repository\footnote{\url{https://github.com/facebookresearch/fastMRI}}.
 The difference between E2E-VarNet and VarNet is that E2E-VarNet has an additional coil sensitivity estimator compared to VarNet.
-Noted that SPADE did not prune this estimator for E2E-VarNet.
+Noted that our proposed pipeline did not prune this estimator for E2E-VarNet.
 We also used the estimated coil sensitivity map for \emph{self-supervised} fine-tuning.
-The training of unpruned models for E2E-VarNet and VarNet took around 7 days, and that for DEQ was 10 days.
+The training of unpruned models for E2E-VarNet and VarNet took around seven days, and that for DEQ was ten days.